“We’re smart enough and clever enough to give each other room to live in, to have respect for each other’s

 –John Lewis, pianist, Modern Jazz Quartet

 Unlike when we play or sing in conductor-led ensembles, working in small groups requires us to make shared decisions about what and how we perform.

-Decision-making comes to a head during rehearsals, so, in this post, I offer tips to deal with 4 common rehearsal challenges that collaborating musicians face.
+Decision-making comes to a head during rehearsals, so, in this post, I offer tips to deal with 4 common rehearsal challenges that we collaborating musicians face.

 1. Conflicting Interpretations